microsoft/fabrikate-definitions/definitions/elasticsearch-filebeat-kibana/README.md

 - [Filebeat](https://www.elastic.co/products/beats/filebeat)
 - [Kibana](https://www.elastic.co/products/kibana)

 By default, it enables the filebeat [kubernetes provider](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html) which watches for Kubernetes pods to start, update and stop.
+The component is also configured in `common.yaml` to output logs to elastic search.

 Filebeat supports various ways for monitoring and forwarding logs.
 Check the [official documentation](https://www.elastic.co/products/beats/filebeat) for more information on the different options.